beaker-project/beaker/documentation/user-guide/systems.rst

    -  *All*

-      -  Will search through all Systems listed in Beaker.
+      -  Will search through all existing Systems listed in Beaker (excluding systems which have been removed).

    -  *Available*